Chart Color Schemes

 An assessment of population growth drivers in Keperra reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Keperra's population is approximately 7,936 as of November 2025.
-This figure represents an increase of 520 people since the 2021 Census, which recorded a population of 7,416.
-The growth is inferred from the estimated resident population of 7,591 in June 2024 and an additional 177 validated new addresses since the Census date.
-This results in a population density ratio of 1,529 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Keperra's growth rate of 7.0% since the census is within 1.0 percentage point of the SA3 area's 8.0%, indicating competitive growth fundamentals.
-The population growth was primarily driven by overseas migration, contributing approximately 77.4% of overall population gains during recent periods.
+This represents an increase of 520 people, a 7.0% rise from the 2021 Census figure of 7,416.
+The growth is inferred from the estimated resident population of 7,591 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density of 1,529 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Keperra's growth rate of 7.0% since the census is close to the SA3 area's rate of 8.0%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 77.4% of overall population gains in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Examining future trends, national areas are anticipated to have lower quartile growth.
-Keperra is expected to increase by 293 persons to reach a population of approximately 8,229 by 2041, recording a decrease of 0.7% in total over the 17-year period based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 using 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
+Considering projected demographic shifts, national areas are expected to have lower quartile growth.
+Keperra is anticipated to grow by 293 persons to 2041, reflecting a decrease of 0.7% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population